 It can blister, delaminate or peel back at the edges.
 To prevent this, the furniture must be created with proper construction materials and techniques.
 Early in the 20th century, much mass-produced, low quality veneer furniture was made that haunts furniture makers to this day.
 Construction techniques and materials have improved considerably in the past few decades to the point where blistering, delaminating and peeling is no longer a legitimate concern when purchasing high quality furniture.

-If you would like to learn more and view our selection of solid wood and high-end wood veneer furniture, visit our showroom and speak with one of our interior designers!
+If you would like to learn more and view our selection of solid wood and high-end wood veneer furniture, visit our showroom or pick a product and click on the revolve live chat button to speak with one of our fabulous designers!

 About Revolve Furnishings